awienecke/docker-wordpress/README.md

 # wordpress

+A better title might have been "wordpress for kubernetes" as this grants easy persistence in a kubernetes environment.

 This is designed to function as a full WP install based on alpine linux, it was designed for deployment into kubernetes, specifically k3s.
 It will, if it detects no wp-admin directory in /var/www/wordpress, unpack a local copy into that location, it will then expect the following environment configuration:

 ```